 Benefits of this project

-This program will involve students across the region in real scientific research.
+This program will involve citizen scientists across the region in real scientific research.
 It will improve their understanding of the weather and climate phenomena that affect us every day.
 Direct engagement in inquiry-based learning will open doors for STEM in the future, and we hope that this curiosity and engagement will also result in lifelong stewardship of the land and the important resources on which we depend.

 Scientifically, this project establishes precedents for the uniqueness of its approach to data collection.
-“Crowd-sourcing” ground observations of snow crystals is not being done anywhere else in the world.
+“Crowd-sourcing” ground observations of snow crystals are not being done anywhere else in the world.
 Snow initiation is a weak area of atmospheric research, and this may provide insights to help fill these knowledge gaps in snow science.